emmavanoss/cv/README.md

 ## Tech skills

-* Ruby & Ruby on Rails
+* Ruby, Ruby on Rails, RSpec and Sinatra
-* JavaScript, including ES6
-* Sinatra, JQuery & React
+* JavaScript (including ES6), React, D3, JQuery, Node, Jasmine and Sinon
-* SQLite, Postgres, ActiveRecord and DataMapper
+* SQLite, Postgres, ActiveRecord and DataMapper and tablePlus
-* RSpec and Jasmine
-* Elixir
-* Python
+* HTML, css, Python and Elixir
-* HTML
-* CSS

 ## Other skills